| | Contributors

 we were very sure of the correct answer to a

 teacher’s question.
-So, when that pupil raised his
+So, when that pupil raised

-(pupil) must have definitely been very much
+region, he (pupil) must have definitely been very

-convinced about the correctness of his answer.
+much convinced about the correctness of his

-chests in complete amazement when Nana Addo
+their chests in complete amazement when Nana Addo

 Dankwah Akufo-Addo was mentioned as the current